-- 1. To quell a disturbance.

-- 2. To obtain possession of weapons or other dangerous objects.

-- 3. In self-defense.

-- 4. To protect persons or property.
+- 1. To quell a disturbance. - 2.
+To obtain possession of weapons or other dangerous objects. - 3.
+For the purpose of self-defense. - 4.
+For the protection of persons or property.

 CULINARY NUTRITION SERVICES (Food Service)

 The Cumberland Valley Food Service Department subscribes to the National School Lunch Program (NSLP) and the School Breakfast Program (SBP) for all school levels in the district.
 Our primary mission is to provide all CV students with nutritious menu offerings by using fresh ingredients and quality sourced products.
 We believe in using recipes that not only taste great but are nutritionally balanced too.
 Our team of food service professionals are dedicated in providing quality food choices to promote a healthier future for all children.